elchs/LetoDBf/Readme.txt

  the network socket is closed ( default: 1 s ).
  <nLockTimeout> in ms can be used as timeout-value to re-establish former existing locks,
  where default value is 0 == *no* extra timeout to get a lock, one time immediate try.

+      LETO_SETCONNECTLOOKUP( [ lSet ] )                          ==> lOld, setting before
+ This activates to lookup/ search at other available connections for existing DBF table, if the table is not found at the active connection.
+ The setting is specific for a connection, so the active connection must have set this flag.
+ Default is false [ .F. ] for a new connection.
+ If table is found nowhere expect feedback as usual -- as no search will happen in case of a SHAREd open error.

+      LETO_SETPATH( cPath[, lDefault ] )                         ==> lSet
+ It set "SET PATH TO ( cPath )" at LetoDBf server.
+This path(s) are relative to "DataPath" in 'letodb.ini' configuration and are searched for DBF tables when *plain* table filenames without a path component are used for DbUseArea()/ DbSetIndex().
+ With optional given <lDefault> as true (.T.), "SET DEFAULT TO ( cPath )" is set at server, that then will become a subdirectory of "DatPath" where new tables are created.
+ Also herefor filename must be given as *plain*, when containing a path they are treated relative to 'DataPath'.
+ Please note that no verification is done if the paths already exist.
+Non existing paths will lead to non found files or an create error.

       7.2 Transaction functions